|Scientific name||Cherax spp.|

 This is the maximum number of yabbies that a person can possess at any one time anywhere in Victoria (including your home):

-You may not possess female yabbies with eggs, or with young attached, or remove eggs from a yabby.
+You must not possess female yabbies with eggs (in berry) or with young attached.

 You must return females in berry (carrying eggs) or carrying young to the water immediately and without further harm.